whlteXbread/GPU-Jupyterhub/Readme.md

 ### install latex so you can make good graphs

+*UPDATE 2019 07 21*

+I've updated the jupyter notebook image to include LaTeX and `dvipng`, so the following is no longer necessary.

+However, I'll leave the info here if anybody still has the older version.

+*UPDATE 2019 07 21*

 if you're like me, you built these things a long time ago and don't have time to rebuild and debug the build, so you want a bandaid way to get latex in your deep learning environment because you're a glutton for punishment and you need latex in your matplotlib figures.

 so, fun!